The number of fundamental constants from a spacetime-based perspective: Time to rule us all in relativistic spacetimes

 in all equations, where $\Omega_i^{\rm S} = (299\; 792\; 458)^{-\alpha_i} \times \Omega^{\rm MS}_i$.
 Eventually, the $S$~system corresponds to the {\it geometrized system of units}, where $k_B=k_e=G=c=1$.

 In the geometrized system, the fundamental charge and reduced Planck constant equal

 respectively.
-Duff claims that the values of~$e$ and~$\hbar$ could not be directly compared by experimentalists in distant labs; only {\it ``differences in dimensionless parameters like the fine structure constants are physically significant and meaningful''}~\cite{DOV02}.
-(Actually, he implicitly privileges the MKS system to state it since, e.g., the fine structure constant has the dimension of $({\rm C}\, {\rm s})^2/({\rm kg}\,{\rm m}^3)$ in the SI.)
+Duff claims that the values of~$e$ and~$\hbar$ could not be directly compared by experimentalists in distant labs: only {\it ``differences in dimensionless parameters like the fine structure constants are physically significant and meaningful''}~\citep{DOV02}.
 His {\it no standards} advocating comes out from this.
-Nevertheless, as we have seen, the experimentalists above can independently compare the values of $e^{\rm S}$ and $\hbar^{\rm S}$ provided they are endowed with the bona fide clock (that must exist in order they verify that they are in a relativistic spacetime).
+Nevertheless, as we have seen, (besides the fine structure constant) experimentalists can independently compare the values of $e^{\rm S}$ and $\hbar^{\rm S}$ provided they possess bona fide clocks (that must necessarily equip relativistic spacetimes).